 - Over time, everyone else who works on code I've touched will find it easier to work with, so they'll deliver a little bit faster.
 Meanwhile, I'm off cleaning up something else... and, iteration after iteration, my numbers will consistently be lower than the rest of the team's.

-(This is one of the reasons I'm wary of velocity: it's easy to misinterpret, which can cause some spectacularly dysfunctional behavior even on well-intentioned teams.)
+(This is one of the reasons I'm wary of "velocity" as a metric: it's easy to misinterpret, and can cause spectacularly dysfunctional behavior even on well-intentioned teams.)

 What I Look For